Regulatory actions for Nov. 12, 2025

 Nov.
 12, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Augmedics, Hologic, Integra, Meduloc, Thermo Fisher Scientific, Welcony.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: March, Purdue.

 Briefs